flytbase/flytdocs/source/docs/FlytAPI/REST_WebsocketAPIs.rst

 ^^^^^^

 Disarming the drone means you have finished flying and the drone can be handled and safe to approach.
 In disarmed state the drone does not react to any RC inputs given or mission execution commands.

+.. important:: Please make sure replace http with https and remove port in IP and add token in header of the REST call.

 REST
 """"